craftworkgames/infiniminer/README.md

 ## Licensing

-Infiniminer is distributed under [insert license here].
+Infiniminer is distributed under The MIT License.
 Please review the license file in the repository for specific terms and conditions.

 ## Contact